bitfireAT/webdav-push/content.md

 Every subscription has an identifier that uniquely identifies the (push transport, push service, client) triple.
 For Web Push, the identifier is the push resource URL.

-A server _must not_ register a subscription with the same identifier multiple times.
-Instead, when a client wants to register a subscription with an identifier that is already registered for the requested collection, the server _must_ update the subscription with the given details and the expiration date.
+A server MUST NOT register a subscription with the same identifier multiple times.
+Instead, when a client wants to register a subscription with an identifier that is already registered for the requested collection, the server MUST update the subscription with the given details and the expiration date.

 Allowed response codes: